 Community services for individuals with severe and persistent mental illness are provided by community agencies, which are mostly nonprofit corporations.
-Over 90,000 individuals are served with a wide range of providers and services including outpatient clinics, psychiatric rehabilitation and residential rehabilitation programs, mobile treatment, crisis residential treatment, and other services.
+92,165 individuals were served with a wide range of providers and services including outpatient clinics, psychiatric rehabilitation and residential rehabilitation programs, mobile treatment, crisis residential treatment, and other services in 2007.
 This should be contrasted with the 64,000 individuals served in 1998.
-The number of people served grew by over 40% from 1998 to 20042.
+The number of people served grew by over 44% from 1998 to 20073.

-Chart 5 shows the distribution of MHA expenditures by type of service, and Charts 6 and 7 show the changes in MHA expenditures between fiscal years 1998 through 2006.
+Chart 5 shows the distribution of MHA expenditures by type of service, and Charts 6 and 7 show the changes in MHA expenditures between fiscal years 1998 through 2007.
 The expenditures and number of services provided by State hospitals had been growing through FY 2004, but both dropped in FY 2005 and volume of services continued to decline slightly to FY 2005.
 A large state hospital closed in 2004, but the total number of beds in the system remained the same.

 Expenditures on psychiatric rehabilitation services grew particularly fast, more than doubling between 1998 and 2002.
-In 2003, uninsured PRP services were shifted to being grant funded.
-Once these grants are taken into account PRP services grew by 14% from 2002 to 2003.
-The grants amounted to \$8,000,000 for uninsured PRP and RRP services.
-In February 2004 MHA shifted to case rates for the payment of psychiatric rehabilitation services.
-Total payments for psychiatric rehabilitation services decreased by 18% between FY 2004 and FY 2005 then increased by 13% from FY 2005 to FY 2006.
-The large decrease was largely due to the change in the rate system to case rates and an associated reduction in rates of about 10%, but was also contributed to by more intensive utilization review.
-Outpatient expenditures grew by 32% between FY 2002 and FY 2004, and grew 12% from FY 2004 to FY 2006.
+In 2003, uninsured PRP services were shifted to being contract funded.
+Once these contracts were taken into account, PRP services grew by 14% from 2002 to 2003.
+The contracts amounted to \$8,000,000 for uninsured PRP and RRP services.
+Beginning July 2003, these contracts were built into the fee for service system.
+In February 2004, MHA shifted to case rates for the payment of psychiatric rehabilitation services.
+Total payments for psychiatric rehabilitation services decreased by 18% between FY 2004 and FY 2005 then increased by 13% from FY 2005 to FY 2006, and by 8% from 2006 to 2007.
+The large decrease was mainly due to the change in the rate system to case rates and an associated reduction in rates of about 10%, but was also contributed to by more intensive utilization review.
+The 8% growth in expenditures from 2006 to 2007 was half due to rate increases and half to utilization increases.
+Outpatient expenditures grew by 32% between FY 2002 and FY 2004, and grew 12% from FY 2004 to FY 2006, and an additional 13% from 2006 to 2007.

 The Public Mental Health System (PMHS) funds a broad range of services provided by various types of individual providers, including physicians, psychologists, social workers, nurse psychotherapists, and professional counselors.
-Until July 1, 1997, MHA reimbursed providers through grants and Medical Assistance payments.
+Until July 1, 1997, MHA reimbursed providers through contracts and Medical Assistance payments.
 However, this changed when the Maryland Medical Assistance Program (Medicaid) obtained an 1115 waiver from the Health Care Financing Administration (HCFA).
 With the implementation of the waiver, mental health benefits were carved out and are provided through the PMHS.
-The PMHS funds services for Medical Assistance recipients as well as "gray zone" consumers (individuals not eligible for Medicaid, but eligible for publicly subsidized services) of mental health services.
-Under the new system the reimbursement methodology has changed from grants to fee-for-service for most services.
-The fee schedule was modified effective July 1, 1998, with some codes being added, and substantial increases in the payments rates for some of the clinic services.
+The PMHS funds services for Medical Assistance recipients as well as uninsured individuals who meet medical necessity and eligibility criteria, and several other specific categories of eligibility.
+Under the new system the reimbursement methodology has changed from contracts to fee-for-service for most services.
+The fee schedule was modified effective July 1, 1998, with some codes being added and substantial increases in the payment rates for some of the clinic services.
 A new fee schedule, with some substantial additional increases, was implemented in March 2000, and additional changes were made effective July 1, 2002.
 Case rates for psychiatric rehabilitation services were implemented in February 2004.
 Modifications were made in FY 2005 to make the system HIPAA compliant.
 These modifications were mainly to the codes, but there were also some small changes in rates.
 The Commission has monitored the impact of these revisions.